 In so many ways, these behaviours reflect her connection to Country and her Bat mudjingaal (totem) - the parallel positioning of arm and branch, the synchronised movement of hand and wing, the thick shelter of leafy canopies projected onto hair that hides and protects.

 These many layers of identity unfold under the ever-present branding of the autism diagnostic criteria - forever looming, defining, and reducing complex individuals because their ways of knowing, doing and being aren't considered 'normal' or even real.
+Yet her 'Pteropus Diagnosis' - her Bat defined and supported autism - is unrestricted, empowering, and full of colour, sound, and movement compared to grey, rigid person surviving uncomfortably behind a white medical diagnosis.

 As an Aboriginal person, my way of seeing non-humans as family, teachers, and community is often looked down on as a primitive, 'tribal' worldview.
 As an autistic person, my unusual movements and behaviours need to be hidden because they are generally considered to be weird, embarrassing, and disturbing.
 Both of these discriminatory assumptions reduce the rich sensory-social, cultural world I live in - where every connection to every being counts and is deeply valued.